GovReady/govready-q/deployment/terraform/README.md

 export TERRAFORM_CMD="docker run -ti --rm -w /app -v ${HOME}/.aws:/root/.aws -v ${HOME}/.ssh:/root/.ssh -v `pwd`:/app  $TERRAFORM_IMAGE"
 ```

+### Server Authentication

+For this example, we use a pre-created key pair for the `ssh` connection, which has already been created in or uploaded to AWS.
+The path to the local private key is specified explicitly, and no `ssh` agent is required.

-### Configure `govready-q.tf`
+### Configure `variables.tf`

-In later versions, configuration will be abstracted/parameterized out of the Terraform file.
-But for now, do this setup by hand in `govready-q.tf` and AWS:
+Configure AWS and make appropriate edits in `variables.tf`:

+* make an AWS key pair (`terraform-us-east-2` in the example)
+* choose an instance type
 * choose an AWS region (`us-east-2` in the example)
-* make an AWS key pair (`terraform-us-east-2` in the example)
 * look up the correct AMI (e.g., official CentOS 7)
 * choose the instance type
-* set up the VPC and security group appropriately
+* set up the VPC and security group appropriately in AWS (later versions of this example may configure those via Terraform)

 You'll see that the AWS credentials and private key are pointed to by volume mounts in `${TERRAFORM_CMD}`; make sure you have your secret files in the correct directories.
 Remember that you can use [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) in your AWS configuration and credential files.